 8.1.2.4.25.2 SFTD Measurement requirements

-The requirements on SFTD measurement defined in this section are applicable under the side condition SCH Ês/Iot ≥ -3 dB for the NR cell.
-Depending on the SFTD measurement configuration, SFTD may be carried out with or without the support of configured measurement gaps.

-The UE shall be able to detect, identify and measure SFTD of the strongest NR cell on the carrier frequency provided in the SFTD measurement configuration.
+The requirements on SFTD measurement defined in this section are applicable under the side condition SCH Ês/Iot ≥ -3 dB for the NR neighbour cell.
+The UE shall be able to detect, identify and measure SFTD of the up to 3 strongest NR cell on the carrier frequency provided in the SFTD measurement configuration.

 When configured to conduct the SFTD measurement without support of configured measurement gaps, the UE shall be capable of finding the NR cell regardless of its SSB position in the SMTC period.
-The SFTD measurement shall be conducted with sustained communication in the E-UTRA FDD PCell, however, the UE is allowed to cause a certain amount of interruptions for reconfiguration of the radio receiver.
-Each interruption shall be at most one uplink and downlink subframe, and all such interruptions shall be non-contiguous.
-In case other NR inter-RAT measurements in measurement gaps are configured, the L1 measurement periods of those measurements shall be extended during the SFTD measurement, assuming an availability of 50% of the measurement gaps.
+The SFTD measurement shall be conducted with sustained communication in the E-UTRA FDD PCell, however, the UE may be allowed to cause interruptions at the beginning and at the end of the SFTD measurement, as specified below, for reconfiguration of the radio receiver.

-When configured to conduct the SFTD measurement with support of configured measurement gaps, the UE shall be capable of finding the NR cell under the additional condition that the SSB at least occasionally falls within the measurement gap.
-In case other NR inter-RAT measurements in measurement gaps are configured, the L1 measurement periods of those measurements shall be extended during the SFTD measurement, assuming an availability of 50% of the measurement gaps.

-When no MCG DRX is used, the UE shall be capable of determining SFTD within a physical layer measurement period of Tmeasure_SFTD1 as follows.
+When no MCG DRX is used, the UE shall be capable of determining SFTD within a physical layer measurement period of Tmeasure_SFTD1 as follows;

-For SFTD measurements without the support of measurement gaps, and no competing NR measurements, Tmeasure_SFTD1 = [14] SMTCs.
+For NR cell in FR1, Tmeasure_SFTD1 = [TBD]

-For SFTD measurements without the support of measurement gaps, but with competing NR measurements, Tmeasure_SFTD1 = [24] SMTCs.
+For NR cell in FR2, Tmeasure_SFTD1 = [TBD]

-For SFTD measurements with the support of measurement gaps, and no competing NR measurements, Tmeasure_SFTD1 = max([4] MGRPs + [1] MGL, [4] SMTCs)

-For SFTD measurements with the support of measurement gaps, and with competing NR measurements, Tmeasure_SFTD1 = max([8] MGRPs + [1] MGL, [8] SMTCs)

-<Editor’s note: requirements on interruptions are to be specified>
+When other inter-RAT NR measurements are configured, a longer physical layer measurement period can be expected.

 When MCG DRX is used, the same Tmeasure_SFTD1 as for non-DRX applies, but the reporting delay depends on the DRX cycle length in use.

-If PCell is changed without changing PCC, while the UE is performing SFTD measurements, the UE shall still meet SFTD measurement and accuracy requirements for the new PCell.
+If PCell is changed without changing PCC while the UE is performing SFTD measurements, the UE shall still meet SFTD measurement and accuracy requirements for the new PCell.
 In this case the UE shall restart the SFTD measurement, and the total physical layer measurement period shall not exceed Tmeasure_SFTD2 as defined by the following expression:

 Tmeasure_SFTD2 = (N+1)*(Tmeasure_SFTD1) + N*TPCell_change